Medical Device Submissions Series: 510(k) & De Novo Workshop

 Peter’s background is in bioengineering – specifically tissue engineering and regenerative medicine, and more specifically tendon/ligament tissue engineering.
 He obtained his PhD from Georgia Tech in 2011.

-Learn more about the other workshops in the Medical Device Submissions Series focused on the Investigational Device Exemption and Premarket Approval pathways.
+Learn more about the other workshops in the Medical Device Submissions Series focused on the IDE and PMA pathways.

 IDE Submissions Workshop